Prajjwal998/Snake-Game/README.md

 # Snake-Game
-to run on CMD
+to run on cmd write
-javac snake.java
-java snake
-enjoy the game ;)
+javac snake.java then press enter java snake enjoy the game ;)